harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 Write A Story!
 ==============

 For this project, you will write a story.
-More importantly, you will set up the VM, GitHub, and Travis infrastructure necessary for future course projects.
+More importantly, you will set up the VM and GitHub infrastructure necessary for future course projects.

 .. important::